Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Bg 16.1-3

-Still, just because one is externally dressed as a vaisnava, although proved to be a thief, some will protest when we call him so… I personally support Yuddhisthira when he refused to lie, even upon being request by Lord Krishna Himself, and even though he had to see the hell for that, for otherwise I am afraid another class of ‘liars for Krishna’ would have sprang up after him, as in the case of Indra… In the Manu Samhita, 1.108, it is affirmed:
+Nevertheless, just because one is externally dressed as a Vaisnava, although proved to be a thief, some will protest when we call him so… I personally support Yuddhisthira when he refused to lie, even upon being requested by Lord Krishna Himself, and even though he had to see the hell for that, for otherwise I am afraid another class of ‘liars for Krishna’ would have sprung up after him, as in the case of Indra… In the Manu Samhita (1.108), it is affirmed:

 Nothing can be more artificial than a neophyte trying to play the maha-bhagavata: